-Scott joins Helix Arts on 30 September 2019, returning to the North East following three years working with artists and communities in London as Curator of Youth Programmes and Head of Programme for Create London, an arts organisation dedicated to making long-term projects that are useful to society.
+Scott joined Helix Arts following three years working with artists and communities in London as Curator of Youth Programmes and Head of Programme for Create London, an arts organisation dedicated to making long-term projects that are useful to society.
 A fellow of the Clore Social Leadership programme, Scott graduated from Northumbria University with a BA in photography.
 He has previously worked for Arts Council England, South London Gallery and Tyneside Cinema.

 Rowena holds the cultural memory of Helix Arts.
 She has worked here since 2004 and knows everything anyone needs to know about our creative programmes developed over the last decade.
 She has first class organisational and IT skills, with degrees in Law and Computing Science.
 She worked in both the public and private sectors before joining Helix and her broad experience in industry is a great strength to the organisation.